janelia-flyem/DVIDServicesServer/README.md

 by spark_launch_wrapper and spark_launch.
 These scripts are tuned to the Janelia compute cluster.
 The server calls spark_launch_wrapper which in turn calls spark_launch, which is installed on the spark cluster.  spark_launch starts the Spark cluster and calls the Spark workflow.
-It also provides status information back to the server and queries the application configuration file.
+It also communicates with the server by sending status information and querying the job configuration.

-** Configuration **
+**Configuration**

 Users need to modify config.json, spark_launch_wrapper, and spark_launch as appropriate. spark_launch_wrapper expects the following arguments: